-Before you delve into the world of custom healthcare software development, it is important to be aware of the most prevalent challenges.
+Before the deeper dive into the world of custom healthcare software, it’s vital to explore the most prevalent challenges.
 We have prepared a short list of the problems typically encountered in the industry so you can have a better idea of what to expect and how to navigate them.

 Why is Healthcare Software Development so Challenging?